 Forums to read news and discuss issues with other indies.

 - GameDev.net: Discussions about game development.

-- GarageGames forums: The creators of the Torque engine have a vibrant community.
+- GarageGames forums: The creators of the Torque engines.

-- Indiegamer Forums: Another great community for indie developers.
+- Indiegamer Forums: Another community for indie developers.

 - Paychex: They offer great service for smaller businesses, something you might not find at other payroll firms.

-- IRS Forms and Instructions: All the U.S. Tax forms you'll ever need for your business, most in PDF format.
+- IRS Forms and Instructions: All the U.S. Tax forms youneed for your business, most in PDF format.

-- FileYourTaxes.com: Easy filing of most Federal and California tax forms.
-You can even file some forms for free!
+- FileYourTaxes.com: Easy filing of most Federal and California tax forms, some forms are free.

 - U.S. Patent and Trademark Office: Learn the basics here.
 (Consult your lawyer!)

 - U.S. Copyright Office: Learn about copyrights.
 These you can probably file yourself.

 - LinkedIn: A professional networking site used by many other developers.

 - IGDA: The game industry professional organization.

 - DevMaster.net Engines List: good research if you're looking for something specific.

 - Torque 2D: A MIT licensed (completely free) 2D sprite engine.